Yoruba Wars: Background

 Alaafin Abiodun ruled the empire in an uneasy peace from 1774 until his death in 1789.
 According to oral tradition, this period saw further expansion and decentralization of authority.
 It was also during Abiodun's reign that the law prohibiting the bearers of the Abaja tribal mark, from being enslaved, was enacted.
 This law severely affected the livelihood of the provincial chiefs and some members of the Oyo imperial family.
 It also led to the sourcing of Muslim slaves from Northern Hausa, Bariba and Nupe towns; some of these slaves were then exported to Europe and the Americas via the Port of Ajase.
-Islam arrived in Yorubaland in the 14th century during the reign of Musa I of Mali, however, conversions were not widespread until 1655, when the first Mosque was built in Iwo, followed by Iseyin in 1760, Lagos in 1774, Saki in 1790 and Osogbo in 1889.
-In 1817, Afonja took advantage of a Muslim revolt in Oyo-Ile by calling all Muslim interests in the empire in an effort to enhance his support.
-This move backfired as he was murdered in a palace coup by his warrior band, then known as the Jamaa.
-The weakened Oyo empire leading to the rapid rise of the Ibadan city-state as an empire prompted the culmination of the decades of warring into the Kiriji War.